tipeslowly/scai/content/3_Rainbow_screen.md

 {{< q-figure id="RSL_6" >}}

-As autumn deepens the shadows lengthen, the frost comes and nearly a year has passed; so, in the ninth volume, after the forty-third chapter:
+As autumn deepens the shadows lengthen and the frost comes; nearly a year has passed, so, in the ninth volume, after the forty-third chapter:

 *Sun and moon are revolving axes<br>
 Heaven and earth will not cease<br>
-Moving my pen, writing over tiers of bamboo strips<br>
+Moving my pen, writing across tiers of bamboo strips<br>
 Suddenly feeling the need for an extra layer of clothing<br>
 A chill frost covers the late chrysanthemums<br>
 From the north, the wind blows cold evening sunbeams<br>
 In the courtyard, leaves fall from the trees<br>
 Amidst the clouds, migrating geese fly past*

-Having finished the chapter “Against Luxurious Ease,” jotting a poem; Shen Cai.
+Having finished the chapter “Against Luxurious Ease,” jotting down a poem; Shen Cai.

 日月如轉轂，天地無停機。<br>
 載筆親書策，忽復當授衣。<br>